EDUCBA

 ABS Formula

 Number: This is the required parameter.
-The number you wish to get the absolute number without its sign.
+The number you wish to get is the absolute number without its sign.

-For this, the function we can give cell reference, we can enter the number directly, and we can enter the number in double-quotes.
+For this, the function we can give cell reference, we can enter the number directly, and we can enter the number in double quotes.

 How to Use the ABS Function in Excel?